ReneNyffenegger/about-github-markdown-README.md/README.md

     This seems to be like code.

-    It needs at least four whitespaces
+    Text that is indented by at least four whitespaces is rendered like code.
-    at a line's beginning

 I wonder, if the following line is
 `rendered like code()`